Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/freshdesk.md

 Connect your Freshdesk Instance with the Kore.ai XO Platform to power your conversations to create tickets/update tickets and other actions.

-The Kore.ai XO Platform allows you to integrate with Zendesk using Basic Auth, enabling you to connect your Zendesk instance easily.
-With this integration, you can create, update, and perform more actions within Zendesk.
+The Kore.ai XO Platform allows you to integrate with Freshdesk using Basic Auth, enabling you to connect your Freshdesk instance easily.
+With this integration, you can create, update, and perform more actions within Freshdesk.

 </container>